Tanya Beckett: Personal life

 After studying together, and then meeting at a college reunion in 1998, on 16 September 2001 Beckett married the Hon.
-Edward Charles d'Olier Gibson (born 31 December 1967), son of and heir apparent to Baron Ashbourne.
+Edward Charles d'Olier Gibson (born 31 December 1967), son of and then heir apparent to Baron Ashbourne.
+The couple had three children.
 She lives in the village of Lewknor, Oxfordshire.
-The couple have three children.

 In November 2013, d'Olier Gibson appeared in Oxford magistrates' court after allegedly assaulting Beckett at their home during a discussion over their possible divorce.
 Beckett called the police, who in trying to restrain d'Olier Gibson used pepper spray and struck him with a baton.
 Having discovered a missing shotgun, he was eventually arrested after armed police were called to the property. d'Olier Gibson was charged with assaulting both Beckett and arresting officer PC Aaron Walker; he denied both charges.
 Convicted for his "sustained and drunken" attack on PC Walker, he was ordered to wear an electronic tag for two months and given a curfew.
 On release, d'Olier Gibson started divorce proceedings.